khaled-bougrine/Backend-Software-Developer-Technical-Assessment-/Readme.md

 ## Task 02:
 An API hosted in the Docker environment that generates an email address based on the parameters of the request and an expression.
 ## Input
-this api can accept any number of query parameters named "input1", "input2", "input3"...
+### this api can accept any number of query parameters named "input1", "input2", "input3"...
-### Example
-So the folder structure of this mini-project, will end up looking something like this:
 ```
 .
 Input1  :  “Jean-Louis”